risingwavelabs/risingwave-docs-legacy/cloud/cluster-create-byoc-cluster.md

 </Tabs>

-## Delete the BYOC environment
+## Delete a BYOC environment

-Follow the steps below to delete your own cloud environment as needed.
+Follow the steps below to delete a BYOC environment deployed in your cloud.

-1. Navigate to the [**Clusters**](https://cloud.risingwave.com/clusters/) page, click the delete icon to delete all of your BYOC clusters.
+1. Delete all BYOC clusters running in the environment.
+Navigate to the [**Clusters**](https://cloud.risingwave.com/clusters/) page, click the delete icon to delete all of your BYOC clusters.

+2. Delete resources you created that are not managed by RisingWave, such as VPC Peerings, GCP Firewalls, and other common resources you might have used.

-2. Open the terminal and execute the following commands:
+3. Open the terminal and execute the following commands:

     ```shell
     $ rwc byoc terminate --name default-byoc-environment # This may take 2-3 minutes.